 One of the things we liked about the Cruz was the lower weight and ability to use it as a frame stroller for infants.
 With the new weight and folded size of 12,469 cubic inches, it is no longer ideal as a stroller for new moms with lifting limitations.
 The weight is about average for the group, but less is more when it comes to pushing and lifting a stroller.

-The overall fit and finish are impressive with attention to detail at every turn.
-The new model may be heavier than the older Cruz, but it comes by the weight honestly with upgraded suspension, frame design and beefier front wheels.
+The overall fit and finish are impressive, with attention to detail at every turn.
+The new model may be heavier than the older Cruz, but it comes by the weight honestly with upgraded suspension, frame design, and beefier front wheels.

-The extendable sunshade is taunt and has closure-free window covers that work well and feel tailor made.
-The welds on the aluminum frame are smooth and error free.
-The fabric on the seats, canopy, and basket is all uniform, free from stitching errors and feels sturdy enough to last beyond your strolling years.
+The extendable sunshade is taunt and has closure-free window covers that work well and feel tailor-made.
+The welds on the aluminum frame are smooth and error-free.
+The fabric on the seats, canopy, and basket is all uniform, free from stitching errors, and feels sturdy enough to last beyond your strolling years.

 If you're looking to add conveniences to your Cruz v2, you have some options.
 With everything from a storage basket cover to a riding board for a second older sibling, there is much to consider and research when outfitting your Cruz:

-- UPPAbaby Parent Organizer — This hanging handlebar organizer comes with cup holders and storage to help you keep items close at hand like a smartphone or keys.
+- UPPAbaby Parent Organizer — This hanging handlebar organizer comes with cup holders and storage to help you keep items close at hand, like a smartphone or keys.
 If you are reluctant to buy a Cruz because it lacks a parent console, this is the accessory for you.

 - UPPAbaby Snack Tray — This child's snack tray is great for older children who can reach it.
 It is removable and dishwasher-safe and includes a shallow dish for snacks and a holder for your kid's top-ranked sippy cup.
 The tray will take the place of the bumper bar.